-Date Professional Activities August 31 - September 9 (7 days) All teachers and staff report in person: Welcome back activities & SEL for staff Technology training Personal Health and Safety protocols Professional development on hybrid and remote pedagogy for instruction and SEL as well as Diversity, Equity, and Inclusion Classroom set-up Department and grade level meetings September 10, 11, 14 (3 days) All teachers and staff report in person: • On-going planning meetings Elementary: • Meeting 1:1 with each student and family Secondary: • Student orientations TBD September 15 First In-person Day for Cohort A (1⁄2 day) September 16 First In-person Day for Cohort B (1⁄2 day) September 17 (Cohort A) & September 18 (Cohort B) Hybrid begins with in-person instruction for each cohort of students 1/2 Day Wednesday Afternoons Beginning on Sept.
+Date Professional Activities August 31 - September 9 (7 days) All teachers and staff report in person: Welcome back activities &amp; SEL for staff Technology training Personal Health and Safety protocols Professional development on hybrid and remote pedagogy for instruction and SEL as well as Diversity, Equity, and Inclusion Classroom set-up Department and grade level meetings September 10, 11, 14 (3 days) All teachers and staff report in person: September 15 First In-person Day for Cohort A (1⁄2 day) September 16 First In-person Day for Cohort B (1⁄2 day) September 17 (Cohort A) & September 18 (Cohort B) Hybrid begins with in-person instruction for each cohort of students 1/2 Day Wednesday Afternoons Beginning on Sept.
 23 First half of the day is Remote Learning with both cohorts joining the teacher at the same time online.
-All teachers and staff participate in on-going professional development, planning and activities on topics such as: • Anti-racist practices • PBL in a hybrid or remote environment • Community outreach • Inclusive practices
+All teachers and staff participate in on-going professional development, planning and activities on topics such as: • Anti-racist practices • PBL in a hybrid or remote environment • Community outreach • Inclusive practices development, students in grades K-2, economically disadvantaged students, and those students without internet access.
+With that in mind, the following guidance is embedded in our plan: